LukeGrahamLandry/hctarcs/README.md

 - Faster than scratch-vm and faster than turbowarp
 - Target native smaller than turbowarp (both electron (lol) and webview)
 - Target wasm smaller than turbowarp's embed

+## How It Works: Compiler

+## How It Works: Runtime

+Unlike TurboWarp, this does not include any code from the original Scratch runtime.
+winit creates a window and softbuffer puts pixels on it.